niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 ### 4.15.3 Augmenting a literal class or datatype with an element property in XSD

 In the XSD representation of a model, a complex type definition with simple content ("CSC type") can represent either a literal class or a datatype.
-It is not possible to directly augment either kind of CSC type with an [element property](#def), because element properties are only possible within a CCC type.
-The desired effect is instead accomplished by augmenting the literal class or datatype with a [reference attribute property](#def).
+It is not possible to directly augment either kind of CSC type with an [<span class="termRef">element property</span>](#def-element-property), because element properties are only possible within a CCC type.
+The desired effect is instead accomplished by augmenting the literal class or datatype with a [<span class="termRef">reference attribute property</span>](#def-reference-attribute-property).
 These are described in [section 5.3.6](#536-reference-attribute-properties).
 Note that augmenting a datatype with an attribute necessarily converts it into a literal class; see [section 5.1](#51-datatypes-and-literal-classes).)

 ### 4.15.4 Augmenting a class with an attribute property in XSD

-In the XSD representation of a model, a namespace augments a class with an [attribute property](#def) by writing application information into the namespace schema document.
-For example, [figure 4-33](#fig4-33) shows the XSD for the *Characters* namespace augmenting `nc:PersonType` with the [attribute property](#def) `chars:genre`, and [figure 4-34](#fig4-34) shows an XML message with that augmentation.
+In the XSD representation of a model, a namespace augments a class with an [<span class="termRef">attribute property</span>](#def-attribute-property) by writing application information into the namespace schema document.
+For example, [figure 4-33](#fig4-33) shows the XSD for the *Characters* namespace augmenting `nc:PersonType` with the [<span class="termRef">attribute property</span>](#def-attribute-property) `chars:genre`, and [figure 4-34](#fig4-34) shows an XML message with that augmentation.

 ```
 <xs:schema